Secure UK on-line

 Semi-Air Suspension by Dunlop: One of the very best ways to fix a saggy bottomed motorhome!
 How do we know?
 I've driven a few and the one with air springs was the best of the lot.
 Also now that the once cheap extra coil springs are so much more expensive, airbags are the really obvious choice.

 Huge Range of 'Van' Applications: to suit the usual - and some unusual - motorhome base vehicles.
-Although I know the product well* this is a new range for us so we're starting with just a few vehicles and will build up the range over time.
-If you have a specific vehicle interest we'd be pleased to try to help - * Apart from motorcaravanning I once worked as a techie in a Firestone factory making airbags.
+As fitted to our own motorhome.
+If you have a specific vehicle interest not listed we'd be pleased to try to help - apart from motorcaravanning I once worked as a techie in a Firestone factory making airbags.

 A-Class / Alko Chassis?
-Sorry no. Problems with Alko often lie in the suspension itself and adding airbags will not solve it, may even make it worse.
+Sorry no. Problems with Alko often lie in the suspension itself and adding airbags will not solve it but might even make it worse.
 Dunlop do offer Al-Ko systems but this is a professional, specialist supply & fit task not really DIY.
-All this often applies to A-class motorhomes so you will need to find out quite a bit about your A-class chassis specification.
-Plainly if simply say Fiat then our kits may be appropriate.
+All this often applies to A-class motorhomes and some C-class coachbuilt motorhomes so you may need to find out quite a bit about your chassis specification.
+If simply say standard Fiat then our kits will be fine, a key feature of 'standard' is a solid axle leaf spring rear suspension.

 Why Dunlop and not say Air-Ride?
 We've nothing against Air-Ride™ or indeed Drive Rite™, and they've made a great job of bringing the technology to our rather ordinary van chassis rather than just to specialist trucks, trains, ambulances, buses, etc. Full or Semi-air suspension is even used on high end cars from Rolls Royce, Mercedes and Range-Rover but do note we're only talking Semi-Air here. i.e. air assisted suspension mostly sitting between the rear 'cart' springs and chassis where maximum stability can be achieved, often replacing 'bump stops' which also act as high load spring assisters on some vehicle chassis (some Ducato included).

 So why Dunlop?
-Well just look at the Dunlop product features • Full 8" 200mm dia airbags/bellows - and size really matters in bellows giving better ride and more progressive suspension at quite modest air pressure, long life too • Anodised rather than painted metal components • Captive nut air connections for long life and reliability • Long warranty • Great instructions and support. • Quality product, development and customer service from a quality European company at very reasonable prices. • 5 year warranty.
-So what's not to like? as my offspring say!
+Well just look at the Dunlop product features • Full 8" 200mm dia airbags/bellows - and size really matters in bellows giving better ride and more progressive suspension at quite modest air pressure, long life too • Anodised rather than painted metal components • Captive nut air connections for long life and reliability • Long warranty of 5 years • Great instructions and support. • Quality product, development and customer service from a quality European company at very reasonable prices plus 5 year warranty. • Zero returns/claims here.
+So as my offspring say - What's not to like?

 Why a gauge kit?
 Our expert says - "Some people manage without them, however if your dexterity is not very good you may wish to consider a basic gauge kit.
-When you fill a normal vehicle tyre with air, you always get a 'pssst' at the end, that small loss of air is nothing compared to the volume of air inside the tyre, however if you have the same loss of air when inflating the bellows on this air assisted suspension system, you can easily lose a lot or air volume out of the bellow, up to half maybe, so instead of having say 40psi, you end up with 20psi.
+When you fill a normal vehicle tyre with air, you always get a 'pssst' at the end, that small loss of air is nothing compared to the volume of air inside the tyre, however if you have the same loss of air when inflating the bellows on this air assisted suspension system, you can easily lose a fair bit, up to half in extreme cases, so instead of having say 40psi, you end up with 30psi or even 20psi.
 Some users over inflate to allow for the loss of air, but it takes a while to get the knack of getting it right.
 Even using a tyre pressure gauge allows loss of air.
-With the simple gauge kit, there is no loss of air when checking pressures".
+With one of the simple gauge kits with taps, there is no loss of air when checking pressures".
+But is it essential?
+No, just recommended, especially with the basic footwell kit being very affordable (pics further above).
+NB: Gauge panels are either 6-hole as pic right or 5-hole such as the X250 panel.
+The 6-hole is supplied with the compressor+tank kit so this is not compatible with the X250 panel.

 Your Vehicle: We/you will need to know a bit about your vehicle to